 There’s no denying just how beneficial for my mental and physical health the shedding of my old skin has been.
 But as much as seeking change was the right thing for me to do, it has also left me exposed to quite a bit of confusion and pain.
 There are good friends I no longer spend time with, favourite places that I no longer feel inclined to visit, music that no longer inspires me to dance, and experiences that I no longer enjoy.
 And as much as I feel disconnected from the parts of my self and my life that are most familiar, I’m also not entirely at ease with the new me that is taking shape.
 The space I occupy lies somewhere between two very different worlds, neither of which I’m entirely comfortable in.

-But difficult as the transition from old to new is proving to be, the discomfort I feel reassures me that I’m headed in the right direction.
+Difficult as the transition from old to new is proving to be, the discomfort I feel reassures me that I’m headed in the right direction.
 As the infinitely brilliant H.G.
 Wells once said, ‘We should strive to welcome change and challenges, because they are what help us grow.’
-Having spent well over a decade forging a very different identity from the one that I’m beginning to step into today, it will, I think, take some time to figure out which parts of my old self to keep and which to leave behind.
+Having spent well over a decade forging a very different identity from the one that I’m beginning to step into today, it will, I think, take some time to figure out which parts of my self to keep and which to leave behind.

 To leave a comment, please visit my Facebook page and do so there.